 Our People & Facilities

 Employing over 330 people, Mrs Mac’s is grounded in traditional family values and committed to diversity.
 Many of our team have worked for us for multiple decades and over several generations.
-Our head office and factory is based in Perth, with an office in Sydney and our reps spanning across Australia and New Zealand.
+Our head office and factory is based in Perth, with an office in Sydney and Auckland, and our reps spanning across Australia and New Zealand.

 As members of the RSPO Roundtable on Sustainable Palm Oil and Australian Packaging Covenant, Mrs Mac’s is committed to sound business practices that significantly limit our environmental impact.
 A bio-energy plant also turns our organic waste into electricity for the local power grid.